FernandoBasso/ReadTheDocs-Dev-How-To/README.md

 $ git restore -- ./
 ```

-**NOTE**: Make sure the last commit is indeed a *DRAFTS* commit before the
+**NOTE**: Make sure the last commit is indeed a *DRAFTS* commit before
-`reset --soft` command.
+the `reset --soft` command.

-Work and write at will, and then commit only things to be pushed to either
+Work and write at will, and then commit only things to be pushed to
-`devel`, `stage` or `main` with a proper message for the thing to be
+either `stage` or `main` with a proper message for the thing to be
 published:

 ```